Water: State, Tribal & Territorial Standards

 Tribal Consultation and Coordination

-On May 22 and 28, 2014, EPA held two tribes-only consultation and coordination Webinars entitled: “Potential Reinterpretation of Clean Water Act TAS Provisions.”
+On May 22 and 28, 2014, EPA held two tribes-only consultation and coordination Webinars.
+For more information, see the docket for this rulemaking.

 Intergovernmental Consultation and Coordination

-In EPA’s June 18, 2014, letter to Intergovernmental Associations (PDF) (5 pp, 1MB), inviting input from these organizations.
+In EPA's June 18, 2014, letter to Intergovernmental Associations (PDF) (5 pp, 1MB), EPA invited input from these organizations.

-On July 8, 2014, EPA discussed a presentation titled “Potential Reinterpretation of a Clean Water Act Provision Regarding Tribal Eligibility to Administer Regulatory Programs” (PDF) (10 pp, 658K), with these organizations.
+On July 8, 2014, EPA discussed a presentation titled "Potential Reinterpretation of a Clean Water Act Provision Regarding Tribal Eligibility to Administer Regulatory Programs" with these organizations.
+For more information, see the docket for this rulemaking.

 - Section 303 of Clean Water Act.
 Water Quality Standards and Implementation Plans